phalcon-orphanage/docs/en/reference/models.rst

 Events and Events Manager
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Models allow you to implement events that will be thrown when performing an insert/update/delete.
-They help to define business rules for a certain model.
+They help define business rules for a certain model.
 The following are the events supported by :doc:`Phalcon\\Mvc\\Model <../api/Phalcon_Mvc_Model>` and their order of execution:

 +--------------------+--------------------------+-----------------------+---------------------------------------------------------------------------------------------------------------------+